Abderrahim Chafay

 Abderrahim Chafay (born July 21, 1977) is a Moroccan-French Muay Thai kickboxer.

 Biography

-In 2011, Chafay challenged the reigning WAKO World Low Kick champion Salko Žildžić for the title.
+In 2011, Chafay challenged the reigning WAKO World Low Kick champion Salko Zildžić for the title.
 He defeated Salko through a second round KO.

 Chafay fought Cyril Benzaquen for the FFSCDA -81kg title during the inaugural Night Fighter event.
 Benzaquen won the fight by a third round TKO.

 His last fight, before taking a six year break from the sport, was a rematch with Salko Žildžić. Žildžić won their rematch in the third round, by TKO.

 Returning from his break, Chafay was scheduled to fight Andrey Chekhonin for the WAKO World Low Kick 85.1kg title.
 Chekhonin won the fight by a first round KO.